 - Being required to purchase bodily injury/property damage liability coverage for three years

-- Helmet law: Motorcycle drivers over the age of 21 are not required to wear a helmet under Florida law provided they carry an insurance policy with at least $10,000 in medical benefits
+- Helmets: Motorcycle drivers over age 21 are not required to wear a helmet under Florida law, provided they carry an insurance policy with at least $10,000 in medical benefits (Florida Statutes § 316.211).

 - Riding two abreast: Riding two abreast is permitted, and motorists are required to give riders a full lane.

-- Wheelies: If the wheels lose contact with the ground while operating a motorcycle, it is considered a moving violation, unless conditions beyond the operator’s control cause the loss of contact.
+- Wheelies: If the wheels lose contact with the ground while operating a motorcycle, it is considered a moving violation, unless conditions beyond the operator’s control cause the loss of contact (Florida Statutes § 316.2085).

-- Headlights: Florida Statute 316.405 requires the use of a daytime headlight for all Florida riders.
+- Headlights: Florida Statute § 316.405 requires all Florida riders to use a daytime headlight.

 - Turn signals and mirrors: All motorcycles must have at least one rearview mirror.
 The law also requires functioning turn signals.